Disclaimer: All Harry Potter related characters, places and themes belong to J.K. Rowling, Bloomsbury and Scholastic.

 Draco wondered if that was a trick question.
 The honest answer was on the tip of his tongue, but he figured if he was going to marry the dolt, he might as well get used to not insulting her.

 A one-night stand with Pansy had turned into the first day of the rest of his life.

-Blaise's birthday party had included massive amounts of alcohol and massive amounts of drinking games.
-That night had also included a massive amount of poor decisions.
+It had all occurred at Blaise's 19th birthday party.
+The party included massive amounts of alcohol and massive amounts of drinking games.
+It had also included a massive amount of poor decisions.

 Poor decision number two: getting completely smashed and making out with Pansy in the closet.

 Poor decision number three: letting his damn dick do the thinking while he was drunk.